zbc163001/corda/docs/source/cordapp-custom-serializers.rst

         public int getB() { return b; }
     }

-Without a custom serializer we cannot serialise this class as there is no public constructor that facilitates the initialisation of al of its's properties.
+Without a custom serializer we cannot serialize this class as there is no public constructor that facilitates the initialisation of al of its's properties.

 To be serializable by Corda this would require a custom serializer as follows

 .. sourcecode:: kotlin

     @CordaCustomSerializer
-    class ExampleSerializer : SerializationCustomSerializer {
+    class ExampleSerializer : SerializationCustomSerializer<Example, ExampleSerializer.Proxy> {
         @CordaCustomSerializerProxy
         data class Proxy(val a: Int, val b: Int)

-        override fun toProxy(obj: Any): Any = Proxy((obj as Example).a, obj.b)
+        override fun toProxy(obj: Example) = Proxy(obj.a, obj.b)

-        override fun fromProxy(proxy: Any): Any {
+        override fun fromProxy(proxy: Proxy) : Example {
             val constructorArg = IntArray(2);
-            constructorArg[0] = (proxy as Proxy).a
+            constructorArg[0] = proxy.a
             constructorArg[1] = proxy.b
             return Example.create(constructorArg)
         }

-        override val type: Type get() = Example::class.java override val ptype: Type get() = Proxy::class.java }
+    }

 Whitelisting